KyleNThao/Youtube_BiClassification/README.md

 While this project only utilized the U.S. dataset of trending videos, the full set gathered by the user Mitchell J., can be found online and downloaded here:

 [Trending Youtube Video Statistics](https://www.kaggle.com/datasnaek/youtube-new)

+# Final report
+Documentation and presentations folder contains the final report with the hypothesis and conclusion to the project.
+I have also included the PowerPoint presentation used.